thephpleague/csv/docs/9.0/reader/resultset.md

 public ResultSet::getRecords(void): Iterator
 ~~~

-To iterate over each found records you can:

-- call the `ResultSet::getRecords` method which returns a `Genarator` of all records found;
-- directly use the `foreach` construct as the class implements the `IteratorAggregate` interface;
+To iterate over each found records you can call the `ResultSet::getRecords` method which returns a `Genarator` of all records found or directly use the `foreach` construct as the class implements the `IteratorAggregate` interface;

 ~~~php
 <?php